 Skip to content

-A US based non-profit institution has just published, in the Journal of the American Medical Association (JAMA), their evidence1 for the positive effects of the consumption of probiotics (see Probiotics Learning Lab) against the risk of diarrhoea whilst on antibiotic treatment.
-As some of us will know, when taking antibiotics it can be common to experience antibiotic associated side-effects (see Probiotics Learning Lab for more glossary terms).
+A US based non-profit institution published in the Journal of the American Medical Association (JAMA) their evidence1 for the positive effects of the consumption of probiotics (see our article on the Probiotics Learning Lab) against the risk of diarrhoea whilst on antibiotic treatment.
+As some of us will know, when taking antibiotics it can be common to experience antibiotic associated side-effects.
 The reason for this is explained by the researchers, led by Susanne Hempel, “the use of Antibiotics that disturb the gastrointestinal flora (microbes) is associated with clinical symptoms such as diarrhoea, which occurs in as many as 30 percent of patients.”

 The research team has discovered that probiotic intervention may alleviate these symptoms, “There is an increasing interest in probiotic interventions and evidence for the effectiveness of probiotics in preventing or treating Antibiotic-associated diarrhoea (AAD) is also increasing….
 In summary, our review found sufficient evidence to conclude that adjunct probiotic administration is associated with a reduced risk of AAD,” concluded Hempel and her colleagues.